When you switch to E we will send you a key to top up your electricity meter and a card to top up your gas meter.

 You need to make sure you are trying to pick the code up from a PayPoint.
 Find your closest PayPoint and enter your postcode.

-If you use up all your emergency credit in either your gas or electricity meter, it will shut off your gas or electricity so you will become ‘off supply’.
+If you use up all of your emergency credit in either your gas or electricity meter, it will shut off your gas or electricity so you will become ‘off supply’.

 This may be because there is some dust on the key which will stop it from working.